Studiosity pilot program at UVic

 No, Studiosity uses a ‘closed system’, which means students’ work remains their own.
 It does not mine, harvest or sell student data and ensures students keep full ownership of their work.
 It does not use student submissions to train its AI systems.

-What does the Studiosity pilot cost?
+What did the Studiosity pilot cost?

-Can students use Studiosity in other courses?
+Could students use Studiosity in other courses?

-How will UVic evaluate the pilot?
+How did UVic evaluate the pilot?